readthedocs/ethicalads.io/README.rst

     $ inv regenerate      # regenerate the site whenever you modify a page/post
     $ inv serve           # serve the site at http://localhost:8000

+If you don't see any styling, you may also need to build static assets (see below).

 Building static assets
 ~~~~~~~~~~~~~~~~~~~~~~

-Built static assets are checked into the repository and you only need to rebuild them
+Built static assets are **NOT** checked into the repository and you need to build them
-if you modify files under ``static-src/``.
+if files under ``static-src/`` are modified.

 .. code-block:: bash